jenskeiner/lintr/docs/project_plan.md

 - [x] 1.11: Beautify the linting output.
   - [x] 1.11.1: For each repository, list the repository name followed by the rule set applied for the repo in parenthesis.
   - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.
   - [x] 1.11.3: For each repository, print out the result of each rule that gets applied as an itemized list.
 Indent accordingly.
+  - [x] 1.11.4: Colorize the output where appropriate.
+E.g. printing a check mark should be green, a cross should be red, etc.
 - [] 1.12: Create a default rule set (e.g., for Python library projects).
 - [] 1.13: Output results of linting operations.